EMPAT94/empat94.github.io/_gs/Chapter 37 - Crypto Keys.md

 "Indeed, there will be trials for the other keys.
 However, circumstances forced the hands of my ancestors.
 My great-grandmother was a great Seer.
 One who claimed to have spoken with the spirit of _Lady Nostradame_ herself!
 She was warned of the upcoming conflict and took measures to ensure that it would not hamper the Heroes' ability to eradicate the Calamity, which spreads wider even as we speak.
 One such measure was to secure the key into a treasure of the tribe.
 Another was to provide fore-knowledge of certain events and how to ensure that our race, and the world, survive to the end.
 Our meeting has long been in the works."
 She spoke at length and was starting to pant again.
 I offered her the mug Tyee had brought in and she shuffled on the pillow to get into another comfortable position.

-I was again starting to feel as if all this was again scripted, and the NPCs were somehow subverting the script.
+I was again starting to feel as if all this was scripted, and the NPCs were somehow subverting the script.
 Could her ancestors peek into the future?
 "Can Seers look into the future?"

 "Ha."
 She snorted her amusement.
 "Alas, no. The forewarnings come from the Prophet herself, or her spirit at least.
 A Seer seeks wisdom from nature and spirits.
 Our ancestors are especially vast fonts of knowledge."